 Civilization VI runs poorly on the LG gram.
 It's playable if you turn down some graphics settings, but even then, the turn time is very long.
 The Core i7s will only get a few more frames per second and slightly shorter turn times, not enough to make much difference.
 The Core i3 will perform significantly worse or not run the game at all.

-The LG gram's performance in CS:GO is passable.
-The average frame rate at high settings is good, but there are frequent stutters due to frame drops.
+The performance in CS:GO is passable.
+The average frame rate at high settings is good, but frequent stutters happen due to frame drops.
 It's smoother at low settings; however, you'll still experience some choppiness here and there, which isn't ideal for an FPS game.
 The Core i7s will only perform slightly better, while the Core i3 will perform significantly worse, with the average frame rate reaching 60 fps only at the lowest graphical settings.

-Shadow of the Tomb Raider isn't playable on the LG gram.
+Shadow of the Tomb Raider isn't playable.
 The game is extremely choppy, even at the lowest graphical settings.
 None of the configurations can run this game smoothly.

 The LG gram's performance over time is okay.
 Both the CPU and GPU get very hot and throttle under load.
 The amount of performance loss isn't significant but still noticeable in heavy, sustained workloads.
 The Core i7s will likely throttle more.